tmarktaylor/monotable/doc/hints.rst

 =====

 - Text wrapping wraps text to a maximum width, but it can be less.
-- Headings are not affected by max and wrap format options.
+- Headings are not affected by width, fixed, and wrap format options.
   A wider heading will take precedence.
 - Check spelling carefully when overriding a class variable.
 Misspelling will be siliently ignored.
 - Auto-alignment always looks at the type of the cell.